parmenides-xyz/orbital/README.md

 ## Solution

 zOrbital reimagines Paradigm's [Orbital](https://www.paradigm.xyz/2025/06/orbital) with Fully Homomorphic Encryption (FHE).
-Swap any stablecoin for USDC in one pool (a feature-rich implementation of Paradigm's design, now with opt-in FHE for confidential swaps), and pay for goods/services both publicly/privately.
+Swap any stablecoin for USDC in one pool (a feature-rich implementation of Paradigm's design (*n*-dimensional CLMM for any number of stablecoins), now with opt-in FHE for confidential swaps), and pay for goods/services both publicly/privately.
 By leveraging Fhenix's FHE Coprocessor (recently live on Base!), the AMM computes valid swaps over ciphertext without ever decrypting the data.

 Key properties:
 - **Encrypted reserves**: Pool state is never revealed